Core concept

 The UNISOL Group has identified risks associated with each of our areas of operations and implemented countermeasures for these risks.

 In our manufacturing operations, we have identified as risks the potential dangers and hazards that could arise in the workplace, such as the possibility of being caught in or between pieces of major equipment.
 We have preemptively established countermeasures to prevent disasters related to machinery, equipment, operations performed, the work environment, and other factors.
-For example, in our Construction Products Business segment we have drafted an annual safety plan, including regular self-inspections and work environment measurement, based on the Ministry of Health, Labour and Welfare’s Guidelines on Occupational Safety and Health Management Systems.
+For example, in our Construction Products Business we have drafted an annual safety plan, including regular self-inspections and work environment measurement, based on the Ministry of Health, Labour and Welfare’s Guidelines on Occupational Safety and Health Management Systems.
 We continue to make improvements to our management system on an ongoing basis.
 We also engage in safety-related activities using the “near misses” concept, taking reports of near misses from employees and using these to identify key focus areas, establish remedial measures in response, and work to prevent any reoccurrences.

 In our sales operations, meanwhile, we consider major traffic accidents to be a risk.
 We maintain our equipment and systems, analyze the details of past traffic accidents, ensure provision of safe driving courses and personal guidance (primarily aimed at our junior sales staff, who present a comparatively higher risk of involvement in traffic accidents), promote awareness of traffic safety, and more, always maintaining respect for human life as the top priority in our efforts.
 In addition, we ensure prevention of any and all driving under the influence by having our drivers undergo alcohol testing before and after driving, and have also installed dashboard cameras in our vehicles to monitor driving.